The Giant Claw

-The Giant Claw is a 1957 American monster film from Columbia Pictures, produced by Sam Katzman, directed by Fred F. Sears, that stars Jeff Morrow and Mara Corday.
-Both Sears and Katzman were well known as low-budget B film genre filmmakers.
+The Giant Claw is a 1957 American monster film from Columbia Pictures, produced by Sam Katzman, directed by Fred F. Sears, stars Jeff Morrow and Mara Corday, and features Morris Ankrum, Dabbs Greer, and Robert Shayne.
+Both Sears and Katzman were well known as low-budget B-film genre filmmakers.
 The film was released as a double feature with The Night the World Exploded.

 Plot

-Mitch MacAfee, a civil aeronautical engineer, while engaged in a radar test flight near the North Pole, spots an unidentified flying object.
-Three jet fighter aircraft are scrambled to pursue and identify the object but one aircraft goes missing.
-Officials are initially angry at MacAfee over the loss of a pilot and jet over what they believe to be a hoax.